-The actual moment of extinction is considered to be when the last individual representative of that species or group is no longer living.
-But functional extinction can occur considerably earlier than that, as a result of loss of genetic diversity, range, or an ability for the group to recover and breed.
+The actual moment of extinction is considered to be when the last individual representative of a species or group is no longer living.
+But functional extinction can occur considerably earlier than that — as the result of loss of genetic diversity, range, and/or the ability for a population to breed and recover.

 Most types of life, especially animals, are closely tied to their ecological niches and environments.
 With a loss of their living environment, and its accompanying species, extinction is almost inevitable for many types of life.
 Species diversification and emergence typically doesn’t occur in these circumstances, it usually happens within healthy ecosystems.
 The long-period of time that follows large extinction events when no new species emerge is referred to as a dead zone .

 The International Union for the Conservation of Nature has developed a system to classify the estimated health of a species.
-The system factors in the rate at which populations are declining, total population size, habitat loss/total range and ecosystem health, and the degree of habitat and population fragmentation.
+The system factors in: the rate at which populations are declining, total population-size, habitat-loss, total species range and ecosystem health, and the degree of habitat and population-fragmentation.
 The classification spectrum includes: Extinct, Extinct in the Wild, Critically Endangered, Endangered, Vulnerable, Near Threatened, Least Concern, Data Deficient, and Not Evaluated.

 Effects on Ecosystems, The Physical Environment, and Climate

 The extinction of a species can have significant consequences for an ecosystem and even for the physical environment and climate, often leading to further extinctions.
 This is especially true when it comes to what are known as keystone species.
 Which is a species that has a very pronounced effect on its environment in relation to its numbers and total biomass.